swfans/syndre/README.md

 that the installation would remove a group of currently installed packages, do not proceed with the changes and find another way.

-Now as our host is ready, we can start working on the actual `syndre` sources.
+Now as our host is ready, we can start working on the actual `syndicatfx` sources.
 Go to that folder, and generate build scripts from templates using autotools:

 ```